amakaj/TipCalculator/README.md

 Created and submitted by **Anthony Makaj**

-**4** hours spent developing in total
+**12** hours spent developing in total

-## Additional Info:
+## User Stories:

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.

+The following **optional** features are implemented:

+* [x] UI animations
+* [x] Remembering the bill amount across app restarts.
+* [x] Using locale-specific currency and currency thousands separators.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.

+The following **additional** features are implemented:

+* [x] Split-bill functionality that divides the total amongst a specified number of people.
+* [x] An in-app "dark mode" that can be enabled in settings.
+* [x] The user can specify a manual tip percentage by enabling it in settings.

+## Video Walkthrough

 ## License